tuanhdao/PATH_DD/README.md

   - pip install psychopy
   - pip install pyinstaller
   - pip install poetry
-5. Set the working directory to be the folder where you saved the task.
+5. Set the working directory to the folder where you saved the task.
   - Type code cd followed by the file path to the DDT files and hit enter [E.g., cd C:\MABL\DDT (Delay Discounting Task) – ADO]
 6. In the new working directory, copy and paste each of the snippets below and hit enter to run (wait for each to finish running before adding the next one).
   - poetry install